abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationchromium.md

 ## Create a simple application `chromium`

-To illustrate how to package a web browser as an abcdesktop.io application, we will install `chromium` inside a container image.
+To illustrate how to package a web browser as an abcdesktop.io application, this guide walks through installing `chromium` inside a container image and registering it with the platform.

 * Create a Dockerfile to install the `chromium` application from a `debian` base image